Meet our Staff

 Independent Living Services

-My name is Shannon Clark and I am the Assistant Director of Independent Living Services at Community Support Services.
+My name is Shannon Clark and I am the Interim Director of Independent Living Services at Community Support Services.
 I started at CSSI as a Quality Life Mentor, then moved my way up to my current position.
 I moved to Colorado from Massachusetts in the fall of 2016.
 I attended college at University of Massachusetts Boston, and after that I started working as an assistant site-manager for Berkshire County ARC.
 At BCArc I was managing a group home for individuals with intellectual and developmental disabilities.
 I really enjoyed my time with ARC and the relationships I built with the people I supported, so when I moved across the country there was no doubt that I wanted to stay in this field.

 My passion for this work comes from my sister, who has developmental disabilities.
 Growing up with her, advocating for her and watching her progress into the independent woman she is today gave me the desire to help others do the same.
 The most rewarding part of my job is spending time with the men and women we support and seeing their independence progress every day.
 Being a part of helping someone live their life to his or her fullest potential is truly rewarding and makes me look forward to coming to work every day here at Community Support Services.